itsliamegan/caribou/README.md

-You can hook into the lifecycle of the test runs by defining `setup` and/or `teardown` methods on your test classes. `setup` is run once before every test scenario, and `teardown` is run once after every test scenario.
+You can hook into the lifecycle of the test runs by defining `setup` and/or `teardown` methods on your test classes. `setup` is run once before every test scenario, and `teardown` is run once after every test scenario. **Bear in mind, each scenario is run in a separate instance of the test class, so shared state on the test instance will not persist between scenarios.**

 ```js
 import { TestCase } from "contend"